nice3310/MS-DAYOLO/README.md

 ## Additional Information

 For further details, refer to the original repository:
 [GitHub - Mazin-Hnewa/MS-DAYOLO](https://github.com/Mazin-Hnewa/MS-DAYOLO)

-> Compiling can be more tedious, but following these steps with the compiled one will save you much trouble as long as you set the same environment to mine!
+> Compiling can be more tedious, but following these steps with the compiled one will save you much trouble as long as you set the same environment to mine

 ---